Last updated on 25 March 2021

 Only players in the starting line-up on game day will score fantasy points for your team.
 You can move players between your starting line-up and your bench up until the scheduled start time of their respective games each day.

 You can bring new players into your roster by trading a player from another manager, winning a waiver claim or adding a free agent (see descriptions further up the page).
-Once completed, these transactions will come into effect on your roster
+Once completed, these transactions will come into effect on your roster on that day.

 Season position limits